 The Massachusetts General Hospital Scleroderma Program provides expert multidisciplinary care for scleroderma (systemic sclerosis) and conducts research to enhance our understanding of the disease and develop new treatments.

-Transoral Incisionless Fundoplication (TIF) is a minimally invasive procedure with no incisions in the abdomen used by surgeons in the Division of General and Gastrointestinal Surgery to treat gastroesophageal reflux disease (GERD).
+Transoral Incisionless Fundoplication (TIF) is a minimally invasive procedure with no incisions in the abdomen used to treat gastroesophageal reflux disease (GERD).

 Gastroesophageal Reflux Disease (GERD)/Heartburn